 Addiction exists on a continuum that gradually worsens over time.
 This pattern includes:

 - Misuse – This is when a person experiments with drugs or alcohol recreationally or uses those substances to ease physical or emotional pain.
 When they experience the temporary pleasurable effects of alcohol or drugs, they are motivated to use them again.

-- Abuse – This is when the person increases their drug and alcohol use in order to escape reality and prolong the desired euphoric effects.
+- Abuse – This is when the person increases their drug and alcohol use to escape reality and prolong the desired euphoric effects.